adityadwin/Landing_Page_Using_Bento_Layout/README.md

 # Web Design Course Final Project - Bento Layout

 This project is a modern landing page with a bento layout, designed to provide an interactive and responsive user experience.
-Using HTML, CSS, and JavaScript, the page utilizes a grid layout to display content in neat, dynamic, and structured blocks.
+Using HTML, CSS, and JavaScript, the page utilizes a grid layout to display content in neat, dynamic, and structured blocks
 ## Authors

 - [@adityadwin](https://www.github.com/adityadwin)